 This page provides information on the collection of personal data when you visit our website.
 Personal data is any information concerning you personally, e.g. name, home address, email address, user behaviour.

-I. Name and address of the legally accountable institution and contact for data protection
+I. Name and address of the legally accountable institution and contact of data protection officer

 Legally accountable institution as per art.
 4 para.
 7 GDPR (General Data Protection Regulation) is